If you still have your iPhone, iPad, or iPod touch

-- Contact your carrier for guidance on transferring service to the new owner.
-If you aren't using a SIM-card with your device, you can contact them to get help transferring service to the new owner.
+- Contact your carrier for guidance on transferring service to a new owner.
+If you aren't using a SIM card with your device, you can contact them to get help transferring service to the new owner.

 If you no longer have your iOS device

 - Ask the new owner to erase all content and settings as described above.

-- If you're using iCloud and Find My iPhone on the device, you can erase the device remotely and remove it from your account by signing in to icloud.com/find, selecting the device, and clicking Erase.
-When the device has been erased, click Remove from Account.
-After you erase the device, you'll need to wait 24 hours before you can activate iMessage on your new device.
+- If you're using iCloud and Find My iPhone on the device, sign in to iCloud.com or the Find My iPhone app on another device, select the device, and click Erase.
+After the device has been erased, click Remove from Account.

-- Deregister iMessage if you're switching to a non-Apple phone.
+- If you're switching to a non-Apple phone, deregister iMessage.